 The J.P.
 Morgan Stocks and Shares Junior ISA offers a wide investment choice, including:

 You can set up a regular Direct Debit or make one-off payments at any time.
 What's more, with your J.P.
 Morgan WealthManager+ account, you can check transactions and manage your account online 24/7.

 Yes, you can transfer Junior ISAs between providers.
 You can also transfer money from one Junior ISA type to another, e.g. from a Cash Junior ISA to a Stocks and Shares Junior ISA.
-However, you can't transfer a CTF into a Junior ISA or vice versa.
+From 6 April 2015, you can transfer a CTF to a Junior ISA.
+However please note that J.P.
+Morgan does not offer this transfer option.

 Only the child named as the holder of the Junior ISA can access the money when they reach 18, unless they die or become terminally ill before that age.